intel/ai-reference-models/benchmarks/content_creation/tensorflow/draw/README.md

       Note that the `--verbose` or `--output-dir` flag can be added to any of the above commands to get additional debug output or change the default output location.

-5. The log files for each benchmarking run are saved at the value of `--output-dir`.
+5. The log files for each run are saved at the value of `--output-dir`.

-   * Below is a sample log file tail when benchmarking latency:
+   * Below is a sample log file tail when testing online inference:
      ```
      ...
      Elapsed Time 0.006622